goschtl/zope/bluebream/website/docs/v1.0/tutorial4.rst

 On line 78 make sure that a user can only access the edit screen if he has the `Edit` permission.

 That's it.
-If you would restart Zope 3 at this point, you could not even access the MessageBoard and/or Message instances.
+If you would restart BlueBream at this point, you could not even access the TicketCollector and/or Ticket instances.
 Therefore we need to create some roles next and assign permissions to them.

 Declaration of Roles
 --------------------

-The declaration of roles is specific to Zope 3's default security policy.
+The declaration of roles is specific to BlueBream's default security policy.
 Another security policy might not even have the concept of roles at all.
 Therefore, the role declaration and grants to the permissions should not even be part of your package.
 For simplicity and keeping it all at one